New Swabia: Lakes with permanent ice cover

+Climate and vegetation

+New Swabia has a highpolar climate with temperatures below freezing around the year.
+The low air temperatures are partially set off by strong solar radiation in the Antarctic summer (December to February).
+Temperatures of up to +19°C have been measured on rock surfaces, allowing simple vegetation to grow on these rocky substrates.
+The necessary water is created by melting, drifting snow on rock surfaces exposed to the sun.
+In the central area of New Swabia, simple filamentous algae (Prasiola and Ulothrix) and lichens have been found alongside cyanobacteria.
+The species Lecidea sp., Rhizocarpon geographicum and Usnea sphacelata are particularly common.
+Two moss species (Grimmia lawiana and Sarconeurum glaciale) have also been found in favorable locations.

 Background

 Like many other countries, Germany sent expeditions to the Antarctic region in the late 19th and early 20th centuries, most of which were scientific.
 The late 19th century expeditions to the Southern Ocean, South Georgia, the Kerguelen Islands, and the Crozet Islands were astronomical, meteorological, and hydrological, mostly in close collaboration with scientific teams from other countries.
 As the 19th century ended, Germany began to focus on Antarctica.

 The first German expedition to Antarctica was the Gauss expedition from 1901 to 1903.
-Led by Arctic veteran and geology professor Erich von Drygalski, this was the first expedition to use a hot-air balloon in Antarctica.
+Led by Arctic veteran and geology professor Erich von Drygalski, this was the second expedition to use a hot-air balloon in Antarctica.
 It also found and named Kaiser Wilhelm II Land.
 The second German Antarctic expedition (1911–1912) was led by Wilhelm Filchner with a goal of crossing Antarctica to learn if it was one piece of land.
 As happened with other such early attempts, the crossing failed before it even began.
 The expedition discovered and named the Luitpold Coast and the Filchner Ice Shelf.
 A German whaling fleet was put to sea in 1937 and, upon its successful return in early 1938, plans for a third German Antarctic expedition were drawn up.

 German Antarctic Expedition (1938–1939)

-The third German Antarctic Expedition (1938–1939) was led by Alfred Ritscher (1879–1963), a captain in the German Navy.
+The third German Antarctic Expedition (1938–1939) was led by arctic veteran Alfred Ritscher (1879–1963), a captain in the German Navy.
 The main purpose was to find an area in Antarctica for a German whaling station, as a way to increase Germany's production of fat.
 Whale oil was then the most important raw material for the production of margarine and soap in Germany and the country was the second largest purchaser of Norwegian whale oil, importing some 200,000 metric tonnes annually.
 Besides the disadvantage of being dependent on imports, it was thought that Germany would soon be at war, which was considered to put too much strain on Germany's foreign currency reserves.
-Another goal was to scout possible locations for a German naval base.
+In addition, there was a secret military assignment to explore the islands of Trindade and Martim Vaz for use as potential future naval bases.